Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 The panduza platform, consists on getting the data from the brocker MQTT and send data to control the I:O's of the MCU.

-The platform has his own architecture, like the panduza client.
+Like the panduza client, the platform has his own architecture.

 ![](_media/pza_platform.png)

 The platform has three main blocks.

-The MetaDriver will manage the communication with the MQTT brocker, by reading and setting values to the MQTT brocker.
+<p>The MetaDriver will manage the communication with the MQTT brocker, by reading and setting values to the MQTT brocker.</p>
-The Driver class, that is heritated from Metadriver, will implement the functions that we have created in the MeteDriver class.
+<p>The Driver class, that is heritated from Metadriver, will implement the functions that we have created in the MeteDriver class.</p>
+<p>The connector, will contain the functions to transfer or read data from the MCU</p>.
 Therethore, we have created a MetaDriver and Driver class to implement dio controls.

 The driver will call the connector functions.
 The functions of the connector are related to the protocol used.